s2mLab/ControlOdrive/README.md

 To work, if the Odrive is connected to the COM pins and the motor to the NO pins, the COM pins need to be connected to the High pins (so the normally open relay closes when alimented).
 ### Reduction ratio
 There are two gear stages.
-The first one has 8 teeth at the entry and 36 (motor) at the exit (blue gear0.
+The first one has 8 teeth at the entry and 36 (motor) at the exit (blue gear).
 The second one has supposedly (according to my researches and check on the hardware) 10 teeth at the entry and 91 at the exit.
 The reduction ratio is then Ze/Zs = ws/we = 8/36*10/91
 ## Firmware/Software